Wedding Flowers Bristol

 How to choose your wedding flowers…

 If you’re not sure where to start when trying to choose your wedding flowers, take a read of this handy guide and we will help you get from ideas on scrap paper to walking down the aisle surrounded by beautiful flowers on your special day.
 To get things started, we recommend taking a look on Pinterest and Instagram to find your inspiration.
 Start to think about these 4 key areas:

 Style – What style are you going for: natural, wild, minimal, elegant or classic.

 Flowers – Do you have a favourite flower, or do certain flowers have any meaning to you?
 Do you want scented flowers or seasonal as they can be cheaper.

 Arrangements – Think about all the possible arrangements and designs that you might need for the day.

 Picking your Arrangements

 Bridal Bouquet – There are four popular styles of wedding bouquets: the hand tie, shower, trailing and the sheaf bouquet.
 But there are also plenty of other creative and unique bouquet styles out there, so don’t be scared to come up with something different yourself or ask us for some inspiration.

 Bridesmaids – The bridesmaids bouquets tend to be a smaller version of the brides and can be the same colour or part of the colour used.

-Flower girls – Flower girls can have an even smaller version of the bride’s bouquet, or a circlet that can be worn on the head, or sometimes a small basket of flowers filled with petals to scatter on the aisle.
+Flower girls – Flower girls can have an even smaller version of the bride’s bouquet, or a flower crown that can be worn on the head, or sometimes a small basket of flowers filled with petals to scatter on the aisle.

 Buttonholes – Worn by the groom, the ushers, page boys, father of the bride and groom, or anyone else you want to be part of the wedding party.